 Ashley Heher, Assistant Director of Media Relations

-Orthopedics and sports medicine, pediatrics, medical education (Pritzker School of Medicine), MacLean Center for Clinical Medical Ethics, doctor-patient relations (Bucksbaum Institute for Clinical Excellence)
+Orthopedics and sports medicine, medical education (Pritzker School of Medicine), MacLean Center for Clinical Medical Ethics, doctor-patient relations (Bucksbaum Institute for Clinical Excellence)

 John Easton, Senior Science Writer/Media Relations